-To help stations identify which programs qualify as "educational and informational" for children 16 years of age and under, and determine how much of that programming they must air to demonstrate compliance with the Children's Television Act, the FCC has adopted a definition of "core" educational and informational programming, as well as three different safe harbor renewal processing guidelines that establish the minimum amount of core programming stations must air to receive a staff-level license renewal grant.
-Stations should document all core children's programming that they air, even where it exceeds the safe harbor minimums, to best present their performance at license renewal time.
+To help stations identify which programs qualify as "educational and informational" for children 16 years of age and under, and determine how much of that programming they must air to demonstrate compliance with the Children's Television Act, the FCC has adopted a definition of "core" educational and informational programming, as well as three different safe harbor renewal processing guidelines that establish a minimum of 156 hours of Core Programming that stations must air each year to receive a staff-level license renewal grant.
+Stations should document all Core Programming that they air, even where it exceeds the safe harbor minimums, to best present their performance at license renewal time.

-Under these rules, the FCC generally defines "core programming" as television programming that has as a significant purpose serving the educational and informational needs of children 16 years old or under and which is aired between 6:00 a.m. and 10:00 p.m.
+The FCC generally defines "Core Programming" as television programming that has as a significant purpose serving the educational and informational needs of children 16 years old or under and airs between 6:00 a.m. and 10:00 p.m.
 In addition, commercial stations must also identify each core program by displaying an "E/I" symbol onscreen throughout the program.
-Licensees must also provide information identifying each core program they air to publishers of program guides, though they no longer need to indicate a program's intended age range.
+Licensees must also provide information identifying each core program they air to publishers of program guides, though they need not indicate a program's intended age range.

-There are three ways to satisfy the Commission's processing guidelines:
+There are three ways to satisfy the Commission's renewal processing guidelines:

-- Category A1: Stations can meet their obligation by airing at least three hours per week (as averaged over a six-month period) of core programming, all of which is regularly scheduled, weekly, and at least 30 minutes in length.
-To satisfy Category A1's three-hour-per-week minimum, at least two hours must air on the primary stream and up to one hour may air on a multicast stream. - Category A2: Stations can meet their obligation by airing at least 156 hours of core programming per year, including at least 26 hours per quarter that is regularly scheduled, weekly, and 30 minutes in length, and up to an additional 52 hours of programming throughout the year that is not provided on a regularly scheduled basis, but is at least 30 minutes in length.
-To the extent a station airs more than two hours per week of regularly scheduled core programming, it has the flexibility to air such additional regularly scheduled programming on a multicast stream.
-However, all non-regularly scheduled programming aired to satisfy the Category A2 minimum must air on the primary stream. - Category B: Stations can meet their obligation by airing at least 156 hours of core programming per year, including at least 26 hours per quarter that is regularly scheduled, weekly, and 30 minutes in length, and up to an additional 52 hours of programming throughout the year that is not provided on a regularly scheduled basis, and may be less than 30 minutes in length, such as PSAs and interstitials.
-To the extent a station airs more than two hours per week of regularly scheduled core programming, it has the flexibility to air such additional regularly scheduled programming on a multicast stream.
-However, all non-regularly scheduled programming aired to satisfy the Category B minimum must air on the primary stream.
+- Category A1: Stations can meet their obligation by airing at least three hours per week (as averaged over a six-month period) of Core Programming, all of which is regularly scheduled, weekly, and at least 30 minutes in length, during each of the four quarters of the year.
+To satisfy Category A1's three-hour-per-week minimum, at least two hours per week must air on the primary stream and up to one hour may air on a multicast stream. - Category A2: Stations can meet their obligation by airing at least 26 hours per quarter (as averaged over a six-month period) of Core Programming, all of which is regularly scheduled, weekly, and at least 30 minutes in length, during each of the four quarters of the year, as well as an additional 52 hours per year of Core Programming that is at least 30 minutes in length, which need not be regularly scheduled (e.g., children's educational specials or school break programming).
+Stations may air 13 of their 26 hours per quarter of regularly scheduled, weekly Core Programming that is at least 30 minutes in length on their multicast stream.
+However, all Core Programming that is non-regularly scheduled and aired to satisfy the Category A2 minimum must air on the primary stream. - Category B: Stations can meet their obligation by airing at least 26 hours per quarter (as averaged over a six-month period) of Core Programming, all of which is regularly scheduled, weekly, and at least 30 minutes in length, during each of the four quarters of the year, as well as an additional 52 hours per year of Core Programming which need not be at least 30 minutes in length or regularly scheduled (e.g., PSAs and interstitials).
+Stations may air 13 of their 26 hours per quarter of regularly scheduled, weekly Core Programming that is at least 30 minutes in length on their multicast stream.
+However, all Core Programming that is not at least 30 minutes in length or is non-regularly scheduled and aired to satisfy the Category B minimum must air on the primary stream.